IHDCYH Institute Advisory Board Members – Biographies

 Dr. Thébaud obtained his MD at the University Louis Pasteur in France and trained in Pediatrics and Neonatology at the University Paris V, where he obtained his MSc and PhD, before completing a 2-year postdoctoral fellowship at the University of Alberta.

 Dr. Thébaud studies the mechanisms of lung development, injury and repair to design new treatments for incurable lung diseases.
 His focus is on answering clinically relevant questions for translation into real-life applications.
-Over the next five years, his goal is to bring safe and effective cell and gene therapies for lung diseases into the clinic to improve patient outcomes.
+His lab discoveries are now in clinical trials with the hope to bring safe and effective cell and gene therapies to patients with lung diseases to improve their outcomes.

 Dr. Thébaud has participated on numerous peer review committees and scientific advisory boards at the international, national and provincial level, including CIHR and NIH.
-Dr. Thébaud holds the University of Ottawa Partnership Research Chair in Regenerative Medicine.
 His research is funded by a CIHR Foundation Scheme grant, the Heart and Stroke Foundation of Canada, the Stem Cell Network and the Ontario Institute of Regenerative Medicine.

 Isabelle Boucoiran, MD, MSc